Eating Out: 7 Tips For Staying Gluten-Free

-When eating at restaurants which are not validated, following are some tips to help ensure that you dine safely.
+When eating at restaurants that are not validated, follow these tips to help assess the safety of what you’re ordering.

-- Your success at gluten-free dining will be determined by a number of factors, including the type of restaurant you choose.
+Your success at gluten-free dining is determined by several factors, including the type of restaurant you choose.

-- Allow extra time to discuss your needs for a gluten-free meal.
-Fast food, quick-service restaurants, and those with a standard menu may have little time to thoroughly check ingredients.
+- Fast food, quick-service restaurants, and those with a standard menu may have little time to thoroughly check ingredients.

 - Finer dining establishments offer a less-hurried atmosphere and usually have more time to meet your needs.

 - The chefs in finer dining establishments are generally aware of gluten and can be very helpful.

 - Be careful in restaurants where language may create a communication barrier and where food service workers may not easily understand your dietary restrictions.

 Call the restaurant the day before or earlier the same day.
 Speak to the chef to discuss your meal options.
 This will increase the quality and safety of your dining experience.